 Catechism of the Catholic Church #1311; Code of Canon Law, , # 893

-- Monthly Worksheet: Each month candidates need to complete and turn in a worksheet which helps them become familiar with key Catholic teachings and formation as a Catholic in the following areas:
+Discipleship Packets: Candidates will need to complete and turn in a brief packet which helps them become familiar with key Catholic teachings and formation as a Catholic in the following areas:

-· Works of Mercy & Virtue: Candidates will review the Spiritual and Corporal Works of Mercy and moral virtues.
-During the course of the school year, candidates will need to share how they have become more like Christ by practicing the works of mercy and growing in virtue.
+a) Works of Mercy & Virtue: Candidates will review the Spiritual and Corporal Works of Mercy and moral virtues.
+During the course of preparation, candidates will need to share how they have become more like Christ by practicing the works of mercy and growing in virtue.

-· Prayer Notes: Each candidate is asked to spend intentional time in prayer during this preparation and to answer some questions about it.
+d) Prayer Notes: Each candidate is asked to spend intentional time in prayer each day, during this preparation process and to answer some questions about their experience.
+They may discuss this monthly with their sponsor.

--Holy Hour: It is so important for us to spend time with Christ and realize the gift of Himself He has given to us.
+Holy Hour (x2): It is so important for us to spend time with Christ and realize the gift of Himself He has given to us.
 A devotion dating back to the earliest of time is Adoring Christ in the Blessed Sacrament for an extended period of time.
 During the Holy Hour of Adoration, you have the opportunity to simply be still and LISTEN to God.
 It is “Speak Lord, your servant is listening” and NOT “Listen Lord, your servant is speaking.”
+Candidates need to complete two Holy Hours as part of their preparation.

--Confirmation Name Report: Candidates will choose a name for Confirmation (which may be the same as Baptism) as a new identity in Christ.
-They will write a one page report due in Feb. on the name they choose including information about the saint and why the name was chosen.
+Confirmation Name Report: Candidates will choose a name for Confirmation (which may be the same as Baptism) as a new identity in Christ.
+They will write a one page report on the name they choose including information about the saint and why the name was chosen.